andypicke/andypicke.github.io/2017-10-25-clear-creek.md

 ## Up Next

-In part 2 of this post, i’m going to look at other stream gauges on Clear Creek between Golden and the continental divide, and try to answer the following questions:
+In the future, I plan to investigate this data further and look at other stream gauges on Clear Creek between Golden and the continental divide.
+Some of the questions i'ld like to examine include:

 - What time of day does peak snowmelt occur?
+Does this correlate with temperature at higher elevations?
-- How long does it take for changes at the divide to propagate downstream?
+- How long does it take for changes at the divide to propagate downstream (look at different stream gauges along clear creek)?
-- How much does streamflow vary along Clear Creek at a given time?

 Stay tuned!